Search

 Key ingredients used in fresh hummus preparation

-How to Make Homemade Hummus (Step by Step)
+How to Make Homemade Hummus

-Here’s how to make ultra-creamy, authentic homemade hummus recipe with tested steps, sensory cues, and options for both canned and cooked-from-scratch chickpeas.
+ย Hereโ€™s how to make ultra-creamy, authentic homemade hummus with chef-tested steps, sensory cues, and options for both canned and cooked-from-scratch chickpeas.

 Strained cooked chickpeas in a fine mesh sieve over a glass bowl

-Strain your cooked chickpeas well — they’re the base of ultra-creamy homemade hummus.
+Strain your cooked chickpeas well โ€” theyโ€™re the base of ultra-creamy homemade hummus.

-After cooking, place warm chickpeas in a large bowl of lukewarm water.
-Rub them between your palms to loosen the skins.
-Repeat this process for 3-4 rounds.
-Let sit — the skins float, the beans sink.
-Skim and discard the skins.
+Transfer the warm chickpeas to a large bowl of lukewarm water and rub them between your palms to create friction, which helps release the skins.
+Repeat this process for 3 to 4 rounds.
+Then let the chickpeas sit brieflyโ€”the skins will float while the beans sink.
+Skim off and discard the skins.

 Hands rubbing chickpeas to release skins and skimming them off in a bowl of water